 Random Password Generator: Generates a random password for each object in the job's scope.
 The password is generated by NMAS to match the Password Policy object that the job references.
+If policy-dn is not specified, the effective password policy of the current object in eDirectory is used.
+If the current object does not exist in eDirectory (for example, the target of an add operation on the publisher channel), the effective password policy of the target container is used.
 These Password Policy objects are not usually the same as those used for eDirectory user password policies.